-I am a graduate of EHESS Paris having completed a PhD under the joint supervision of Christophe Prochasson (EHESS Paris) and John Horne (Trinity College Dublin) on military interpreters and more generally on languages in Allied coalition warfare during the First World War.
-More information on this research and other projects I am involved with can be found in the research section of this website.
+I am an historian of warfare and languages who completed a PhD at the EHESS Paris under the joint supervision of Christophe Prochasson (EHESS Paris) and John Horne (Trinity College Dublin) on languages in Allied coalition warfare during the First World War.
+Since September 2015 I have been working at the English department of Sorbonne Université, Faculté des Lettres, as part of the HDEA research group.

-I am half British, half German and after secondary school in Germany and a B.A. in England I lived and worked in Paris for eight years, first spending three years at the École Normale Supérieure while gaining a Masters in history at the EHESS (obtained in 2007), and then working towards my PhD.
+I like to call myself a French historian with British and German nationalities.
+After secondary school in Germany and a B.A. in England I have lived and worked in Paris on and off since 2005, first spending three years at the École Normale Supérieure while gaining a Masters in history at the EHESS (obtained in 2007), and then working on my PhD.

-I held French research ministry funding for the work on my PhD and that included teaching duties at the EHESS where I have taught both German and Anglo-American Historiography seminars, as well as general methodology courses.
-I have also taught I.T. skills to budding historians in various settings.
-See the blog I run jointly with Emilien Ruiz: La boîte à outils des historiens [in French].
+I currently teach British History and IT Skills to students working towards English degrees at Sorbonne Université.
+In the past, I have taught German and Anglo-American Historiography seminars, methodology courses, as well as quantitative history and IT skills to budding historians in various settings.
+See the blog I run jointly with Emilien Ruiz: La boîte à outils des historiens.

 Masters in Social Sciences (specialising in History), 2007